Ecotricity's domestic supply terms and conditions

 It’s extremely rare that we disconnect a customer, and there are regulations that protect customers from this too.
 However, here are the details around when we would and our rights to do so.

-We have the right to disconnect the property in the following circumstances:
+We have the right to disconnect the Property in the following circumstances:

 in an emergency or if we’re required to do so by law;

-where we, or the Network Operator, need you to stop using your gas supply because your home or the public may be in danger;
+where we, or the Network Operator, need you to stop using your gas Supply because your home or the public may be in danger;

 where you’ve failed to pay your bills in accordance with these terms and conditions and:

-you’ve refused our offer of a payment arrangement, or you’ve failed to comply with an agreed payment arrangement;
+i) you’ve refused our offer of a payment arrangement, or you’ve failed to comply with an agreed payment arrangement;

-it’s otherwise not reasonably possible for us to install a Pay As You Go meter;
+iii) it’s otherwise not reasonably possible for us to install a Pay As You Go meter;

-If we Disconnect you, you must pay our reasonable costs to have the Supply reconnected.
-If you need us to reconnect your gas supply, you agree to find a gas safety engineer and pay their costs directly.
+If we disconnect you, you must pay our reasonable costs to have the Supply reconnected.
+If you need us to reconnect your gas Supply, you agree to find a gas safety engineer and pay their costs directly.

 If something goes wrong

-We have the best customer service in the industry, and our approach is simple: we treat people how we would want to be treated.
+Our approach is simple: we treat people how we would want to be treated.
 However, in the rare instances that something does go wrong and you’d like to raise a complaint, you can call us on 0345 555 7 100 or visit ecotricity.co.uk/support/complaints.
 There’s more information on the back of your bill too.

 Under our Supply Licences, there are certain guaranteed standards that we’re obliged to meet relating to billing, metering and customer enquiries, which you can find at ecotricity.co.uk/standards-of-service